UMD-R-users/examples/crop_values_in_multiple_columns.md

-# Crop each column in a data frame based on values derived from each column
+# Crop each column in a data frame based on values derived from the column itself

 ### Read the data